What is Bitcoin SV?

 How to store Bitcoin SV

 Despite the isolation of the victim inside the crypto community, there are still several wallets that accept Bitcoin SV.
 They have provided support for the storage of Bitcoin SV, as it has technical characteristics very similar to BTC and its integration is simple.

-A simple multi-currency mobile wallet option is Coinomi.
+A simple multi-currency mobile BSV wallet option is Coinomi.
 To use Bitcoin SV exclusively and quite simply we have HandCash, in which you only need a username instead of the usual address.
-And, if you have an iPhone, the most recommended option would be Centbee (also available for Android).
-Likewise, RelayX constitutes a superportfolio for all types of mobiles, where you can also use fiat or other cryptocurrencies to pay in BSV since the conversion is done automatically.
-If you prefer to store Bitcoin SV on a computer, there are desktop wallets, such as ElectrumSV (exclusive to BSV), Exodus (with more than fifty different cryptocurrencies) or Atomic Wallet (with 27 cryptocurrencies and more than 300 tokens).
+For mobiles, the most recommended option would be Centbee Likewise, RelayX constitutes a superport folio for all types of mobiles, where you can also use fiat or other cryptocurrencies to pay in BSV since the conversion is done automatically.
+If you prefer to store Bitcoin SV on a computer, there are desktop BSV wallets, such as ElectrumSV (exclusive to BSV), Exodus (with more than fifty different cryptocurrencies), or Atomic Wallet (with 27 cryptocurrencies and more than 300 tokens).

 Such controversial projects as Bitcoin SV are often a double-edged sword, as they are highly volatile, even for the digital currency market.
 However, they can be an interesting option for those expert operators who know how to “surf the waves” in both directions.
-The history of Bitcoin SV provides us with a unique opportunity to reflect on the future of cryptocurrencies.
-For its origin and development has been constantly marked by conflict, it has been a stimulus for the growth of both cryptocurrencies.
+Bitcoin SV history provides us with a unique opportunity to reflect on the future of cryptocurrencies.
+For its origin and development has been constantly marked by conflict, it has been a stimulus for the growth of BSV.
 Therefore, we cannot fail to ask ourselves whether it is necessary that the clash between cryptocurrencies be a matter of life and death.
-At the end of the day, all those involved in Blockchain technology have the same goal: the democratization of finance and the economy.
+At the end of the day, all those involved in blockchain technology have the same goal: the democratization of finance and the economy.